benem3000/mcspatched/README.md

 _Note: I recommend reverting any additional kargs you may have tried while troubleshooting.
 If you enabled other kargs, use `rpm-ostree kargs` to list your current arguments, and substitue them into the command below.
 Be sure that you don't remove any unrelated arguments._

+Wifi 4 Only:
 `rpm-ostree kargs --delete="mac80211.skip_mcs_check=1"`
+Wifi 5 or later:
+`rpm-ostree kargs --delete="mac80211.skip_mcs_check=3"`

-For easy deletion of multiple kargs (be careful):
+For easy deletion of multiple kargs (be careful not to touch unrelated kargs):

 `rpm-ostree kargs --editor"`

 ### 2. Unenroll the Secure Boot Key (Optional)
-If you wish to completely remove the custom Secure Boot key from your system's firmware, run:
+If you enrolled the MOK while installing, run:

 `mokutil --delete /usr/share/mcspatched/public_key.der`

 *(You will be prompted to create a temporary password before rebooting.
 In the MOKManager screen, select "Delete MOK", confirm the key details, and enter the temporary password to finalize the removal.)*

-### 3. Rebase back to standard Bazzite:
+### 3. Rebase back to your desired Bazzite version:

 `brh`

-Select rebase
+Select rebase and follow the prompts.

 ### 4. Reboot your system to apply the changes.